 Unfortuntately, there are few contemporary documents against which to confirm these lineages.
 The main source is the History of the Franks, written in the late 6th century by Gregory of Tours.
-In addition, there is a mid-7th century document known as Chronicle of Fredegar that deals with the genealogy of the Merovingian kings, but the earlier generations appear to be based almost exclusively on Gregory of Tours.
+Also, there is a mid-7th century document known as the Chronicle of Fredegar that deals with the genealogy of the Merovingian kings, but the earlier generations appear to be based almost exclusively on Gregory of Tours.
 Furthermore, all subsequent chroniclers, in particular the oft-quoted 8th-century Liber Historiae Francorum, clearly draw from Gregory of Tours for the Merovingian parts of their pedigrees.

 (Descent of Charlemagne from the Merovingian Kings of Ancient France)

 Clovis the Ripuarian, King of the Ripuarian Franks at Cologne, living in 420 A.D.
 He is easily confused with the much better known, and much younger Clovis I, also called "the Great", who was King of the Salic Franks, and became sole King of the Franks in 509 A.D. when he added the Ripuarian kingdom to his own.